kavyabanka/Loan_Eligibility_Prediction/README.md

 ## How to Run
 1. Clone the repository.
 2. Install required libraries.
-3. Run the Jupyter notebook or Python script.
+3. Run the Google Colab File.